MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-endpoints-sccm-windows-defender-advanced-threat-protection.md

 > [!NOTE]
 > Using the Expedite mode might have an impact on the machine's battery usage and actual bandwidth used for sensor data.
 You should consider this when these measures are critical.

-For each endpoint, you can configure a registry key value that determines how frequent a machine reports sensor data to the portal.
+For each machine, you can configure a registry key value that determines how frequent a machine reports sensor data to the portal.

 The configuration is set through the following registry key entry: